-U.S. House Passes Bipartisan Helping MOMS Act Introduced by Congresswoman Robin Kelly
+U.S. House passes bipartisan Helping MOMS Act introduced by Congresswoman Robin Kelly

-Today, the House of Representatives passed the bipartisan Helping MOMS Act, legislation aimed at reducing and ending America’s growing maternal mortality crisis.
+This week the House of Representatives passed the bipartisan Helping MOMS Act, legislation aimed at reducing and ending America’s growing maternal mortality crisis.

 “This is a big step toward reducing the tragedy of preventable maternal deaths by ensuring new moms can continue to seek necessary medical care,” said Congresswoman Kelly, author of the Helping MOMS Act.
 “I’m proud to have brought my colleagues from both sides of the aisle together to address this growing public health crisis.
-This is not ae magic pill to solve America’s maternal mortality crisis, but this bill provides a solid, bipartisan, evidence-based approach to saving lives.
+This is not a magic pill to solve America’s maternal mortality crisis, but this bill provides a solid, bipartisan, evidence-based approach to saving lives.
 We must continue working, inside and outside of government, to ensure starting a family doesn’t cost a woman her life.”

 “I’m pleased the House approved our bipartisan Helping MOMS Act, which is going to ensure women can access care in the year following birth.
 We know that seven out of ten new moms will face a health complication during that time, so guaranteeing their ability to see a doctor and get treatment if needed is a monumental step in our fight to end this nation’s maternal mortality crisis,” said Congresswoman Jaime Herrera Beutler.